Also see Infertility in Dogs and Cats and Infertility in Poultry.

 ultrasonography

-The choice of diagnostic methods is determined by the species as well as by the size and temperament of the animal.
-Decisions with regard to type and extent of laboratory tests are based on history and information gained during the course of clinical examination.
+Choice of diagnostic method(s) is determined by the species, size, and temperament of the patient.
+Determination of the type and extent of laboratory tests used is guided by patient history and information gained during clinical examination.
 In each case of reproductive failure, the diagnostic plan should provide evidence to establish the role of the female, the male, and the breeding management program.